tsukhu/rwd-spa-alljs-app/README.md

 6) Integrated jQuery.simpleWeather and created an AngularJS directive for the same.<br>
 6) Created a landing page with various bootstrap components including thumbnails , wells , panels , jumbotron. <br>
 <br>
 Work in Progress ...
-Please read the wiki or take a look at the issue tracker for the future roadmap.
+Please read the wiki or take a look at the  <a href="https://github.com/tsukhu/rwd-spa-alljs-app/issues?state=open"> issue tracker </a>for the future roadmap.